 Across the UK there are millions of people caring unpaid for an ill, frail or disabled family member or friend.
 These people are called carers but they would probably say that they are just being a husband, a wife, a mum, a dad, a son, a daughter, a friend or a good neighbour.

 For some taking on a caring role can be sudden; someone in your family has an accident or your child is born with a disability.

 For others, caring responsibilities can grow gradually over time: your loved ones can't manage on their own any longer; your partner's or your child's mental or physical health gradually worsens.

 In 2020, Carers Week will run from the 8 - 14 June, If you are a carer for someone with a long term mental illness and have found friendship and support through our network of groups or services then we'd like to highlight your story for our Carers Week output.

-To get involved, please visit our share your story page.
+To get involved, you can always share your story with us.